Skip to main content

 • Credential: Use delegate-based authentication (no key required)

-Test the JDBC connector in Harness to ensure it can successfully connect to Google Cloud Spanner using keyless authentication.
+Test the JDBC connector in Harness to ensure it can successfully connect to your database using keyless authentication.

-When configuring your pipeline steps that interact with Google Cloud Spanner, ensure you select the JDBC connector that is set up for keyless authentication.
+When configuring your pipeline steps that interact with your database, ensure you select the JDBC connector that is set up for keyless authentication.

-When creating the step group for the pipeline, we will have to provide the associated service account name in the step group for the service account field.
+When creating the step group for the pipeline, provide the associated service account name in the step group for the service account field.

 Add Service Account to pipeline step group